fknappe/mock-restful-express/README.md

 |---- foo=bar.json
 ```

+This structure should be adapted to define mock response for POST, PUT and DELETE actions whenever necessary.

 #### Mock response structure

 All mock responses also are based on some conventions, defined in a structure as follows: